 The list includes France, Portugal, Italy, Finland, Denmark, Austria, the Netherlands, the UK, Belgium, Switzerland, Sweden, Ireland, Romania, Germany, and others.

 The Spanish-speaking population ranges from 2% to 10% in these areas.
-Native speakers can be found in almost every European country, albeit in small percentages.
+Native speakers, albeit in small percentages, can be found in almost every European country.

 This is one of the 24 official languages in the European Union.